ReinforceZwei/mc-ts/README.md

 -
 * Auto fishing
 * Auto attack mobs
+* Auto eating
 * Full access to the chat with colors
+* Access to your inventory

 How to use?
  ---